enricopolanski/functional-programming/README.md

 In functional programming the tendency is to define only pure and and total functions.

 Is it possible to define `Option` in TypeScript?
+In the following chapters we'll see how to do it.

-# ADTs and functional error-handling
+# Algebraic Data Types

 A good first step when writing an application or feature is to define it's domain model.
 TypeScript offers many tools that help accomplishing this task. **Algebraic Data Types** (in short, ADTs) are one of these tools.